LNU-PUB/StuffLendingSystem/README.md

 Adhere to the git versioning instructions according to the assignment.

 ## System test
-Adhere to the instructions according to the assigment.
+Adhere to the instructions according to the assignment.

 ## Handing In
-Adhere to the instructions according to the assigment.
+Adhere to the instructions according to the assignment.